14. Enterprise Risk Management (ERM)

 Examples of identified risks included in the risk register:

-Regulation and Compliance: Clariant is subject to many rules and regulations as well as standards.
+Regulation and Compliance: Clariant is subject to many rules and regulations as well as compliance standards.
 These include chemical industry, country, government and customer requirements as well as the European Union’s (EU) Regulations on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) or similar regulations in other countries.
 Clariant Product Stewardship is responsible to ensure that all relevant legal requirements are met.
 Certain specific matters are delegated to Legal, ESHA and logistics functions.

 Sites and Locations: This includes manufacturing plants and equipment important for the production of Clariant products for sale to customers.
 Also addressed are country and culture issues that could create threats and opportunities to business objectives.
 The aim is to maintain high quality production facilities.
 ESHA and Regional Services are responsible for the management of the associated risks.